-Those who travel or choose to move to another country are likely to experience some form of ‘culture shock’ – an experience a person may have when one moves to a cultural environment which is different from one’s own.
+Those who travel or choose to move to another country are likely to experience some form of ‘culture shock’ – an experience a person may have when one moves to a cultural environment that is different from one’s own.

-When I first came to the UK in 2013 to do my master’s degree, I thought that a postgraduate student life in the UK would be pretty much like as I was expecting.
+When I first came to the UK in 2013 to do my master’s degree, I thought that postgraduate student life in the UK would be pretty much like as I was expecting.
 But small surprises began to catch me off guard: the weather, the public transport, the food, the humour – just the culture in general!

 First, let’s identify some of the symptoms of culture shock: extreme homesickness, feelings of helplessness; disorientation; sadness; hyper-irritability; sleep and eating disturbances; excessive critical reactions to host culture.

 But don’t let these feelings get down the best of you and ruin what could be an otherwise life-changing experience.
 Here are five ways to cope with culture shock: